curxxed-mc/WinterCore/README.md

 ## Current state

 WinterCore is being actively cleaned up and reworked.
-The source currently compiles and the Gradle `check` task passes, although the project does not yet have automated tests.

 Recent work has removed tracked IDE files, improved Redis and disguise lifecycle handling, fixed reload and scheduled-task issues, and removed unused client-brand and protocol code.
-Because the plugin is tailored to a specific network—and newer-version support is not fully tested—you should verify your configuration and test the plugin away from production before deploying it.
+Newer-version support is not fully tested—you should verify your configuration and test the plugin away from production before deploying it.

 ## Configuration